Cast & Crew

 Cast

 Arun’s love of acting goes way back to when he would perform William Wallace narration pieces from Age of Empires II to amuse his family at parties.
 It took two decades and a detour into studying neuroscience at the University of Toronto before those little spores of performance mania truly took hold, but he now counts himself firmly in the clutches of the dramatic arts.
+He is based in Toronto with his partner and two chaotic cats, but is thrilled to have the opportunity to take Jungle Book out on the road to a whole host of exciting new venues and audiences!
+Selected theatrical credits include: Mahabharata (Why Not Theatre); Frankenstein: A Living Comic Book (Kidoons); From the Stars (Geordie Theatre); Counter Offence (Teesri Duniya).
+Other credits: Interstellar Ella (original animation/Apartment 11 Productions); Avatar: Frontiers of Pandora (video game/Ubisoft); The Bold Type (TV/Freeform); About Sex (TV/CBC Gem); Future Man (TV/Hulu).
+Arun is very excited to be a part of this most brain-tingling and funny-bone-tickling production of “Frankenstein”.
+He hopes you enjoy the show!

 Creative Team

-Irina is a creative artist, graphic designer for print and web, and video production artist.
-She has worked on multimedia campaigns for Performing Arts Centers across Canada and the U.S. and managed event marketing campaigns ranging from The Joy of Dance Studio Toronto to TELUS Skins.
-Irina has been a longstanding multimedia collaborator with Rick Miller and Craig Francis, including assisting on onscreen media projections for MacHomer, Twenty Thousand Leagues Under The Sea, and Game of Clones.
-Recent work includes branding and projections media design for BOOM X and BOOM YZ, for which she was nominated alongside Rick Miller and Nicholas Dostie for the Betty Mitchell Award for Outstanding Projection or Video Design.
-Irina is the multimedia designer for Jungle Book, Frankenstein, and upcoming projects Andersen Fairy Tales and Rose Red.
-As a web and video production artist, Irina is the designer and production editor of the Kidoons Network animated series.
+Irina is a multidisciplinary artist with expertise in graphic design, video production, and multimedia storytelling.
+She has been a longstanding collaborator with Rick Miller and Craig Francis, contributing to onscreen media projections for MacHomerTwenty Thousand Leagues Under the Sea, and Game of Clones.
+Recent work includes branding and projection/media design for BOOM X and BOOM YZ, for which she was nominated—alongside Rick Miller and Nicolas Dostie—for the Betty Mitchell Award for Outstanding Projection or Video Design.
+Irina is the multimedia designer for Jungle BookFRANKENSTEIN: A Living Comic Book, and HANS: My Life in Fairy Tales.
+Upcoming projects include MONEY and The Time Machine.
+As a web and video production artist, Irina also serves as the designer and editor of the Kidoons Network animated series.

 As a freelance, full-time designer & maker of Puppets and Masks, Mathieu René works with a wide range of tools and techniques, originating in countless disciplines and traditions, from Crafts to Fine Arts.
 As an instructor of custom creative workshops, he has a passion for encouraging people to discover their inner artistic & problem-solving potential.
 We're all artists-in-becoming! www.youtube.com/user/Creaturiste/playlists